MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

 ## Problem 3: Shortest Path
-- Use BFS to find the shortest path between two connected vertices, u and w -- use BFS because it will find a shortest path (DFS will find “a path” – not always the shortest one)
+- Use BFS to find the shortest path between two connected vertices, u and w -- use BFS because it will find a shortest path (DFS will find “a path” - not always the shortest one)

 `Step 1`: run bfs(u) to create a spanning tree T rooted at u (all paths from in T, starting at root, are shortest)

 `Step 2`: extract the path from T use DFS on T, to find any path (as in the previous problem),

-## Problem 4: Find Cucles
+## Problem 4: Find Cycles
 - Explain how you can use BFS or DFS to determine if a graph is acyclic -- either will work
 -- need to quit when we have a cycle (we attempt to visit a neighbor, but it has already been visited)